rkalis/truffle-plugin-verify/README.md

-⚠️ Truffle (and by extension, truffle-plugin-verify) has been sunset.
+⚠️ Truffle (and truffle-plugin-verify) has been sunset.
 It is recommended to move over to Hardhat or Foundry ⚠️

 # truffle-plugin-verify